open-telemetry/opentelemetry-js/README.md

 This minimum support level is subject to change as the project evolves and as the underlying language features evolve.

+## TypeScript Support

+OpenTelemetry JavaScript is built with TypeScript `v5.0.4`.
+If you have a TypeScript project (app, library, instrumentation, etc.) that depends on it we recomed using same or higher version to compile the project.

+As update policy OpenTelemetry JavaScript will follow DefinitelyType's [support policy for TypeScript](https://github.com/DefinitelyTyped/DefinitelyTyped#support-window) which sets a support window of 2 years.

 ## Package Version Compatibility

 OpenTelemetry is released as a set of distinct packages in 3 categories: API, stable SDK, and experimental.